 - *Cal Pep – Legendary tapas.
 The line can get quite long and there might be quite a few tourists, but the food is worth the wait!
 I went at an off-time

 - El Exampanyet – very casual and local tapas bar

 - Bar del Pla – Great traditional tapas in a casual hole in the wall atmosphere

 - Bar Colombo – Cute and casual spot for patio drinks near the beach!

-- Chiringuito on the Terrace – rooftop of the Casa Bonay hotel
+- Chiringuito on the Terrace – The rooftop bar of the Casa Bonay hotel

 - Paradiso – Cute cocktail bar serving up fun and over-the-top